 VAT (value-added tax) is a consumption tax applied to goods, services, and other taxable supplies across the European Union.
 A VAT invoice (tax invoice) is a document that has to be used if you or your customer are registered for VAT.
 A VAT invoice outlines the details of the products or services that are subject to a value-added tax.

-If you have enrolled in Amazon’s VAT Calculation Service (VCS), Amazon will provide VAT invoices to your customers.
-However, if you do not use this service, or you need a VAT Invoice for a platform other than Amazon, you need to create one.
+If you have enrolled in Amazon’s VAT Calculation Service (VCS), an Amazon VAT invoice will be provided to your customers.
+However, if you do not use this service, or you need an invoice for a platform other than Amazon, you need to create one.

 VAT Invoice Sample with explanations, based on Amazon’s guide

 - Registered company name and address of the seller

 - VAT identification number of the seller (if applicable)

 - Complete official name and address of the customer